Your Typeform Is Not the Problem. Your Missing Follow-Up Is.

 The goal is not to replace Typeform everywhere.

-The goal is to recognize when the old form is being asked to do a job it was not built for.
+The goal is to recognize when the old input workflow is being asked to do a job it was not built for.

 If you need simple data, use a simple form.